comicfans/comicfans.github.io/_posts/2024-08-25-test-debug-contribute-bazel.md

-    the first feeling come to me is "complex language". the big scale of our codebase of course contribute lots on it, but even the small example of bazel is more complex to me. why should I need to declare some 'toolchain' and download/unpack it before build ? my environment has everything! why not use my host toolchain ? then slowly I realized that it tries to avoid any depenencies of host, it also brings me memory the problem I tried to resolve myself: environment differences.
+    the first feeling come to me is "complex language". the big scale of our codebase of course contribute lots on it, but even the small example of bazel is more complex to me. why should I need to declare some 'toolchain' and download/unpack it before build ? my environment has everything! why not use my host compiler? then slowly I realized that it tries to avoid any depenencies of host, it also brings me memory the problem I tried to resolve myself: environment differences.

     traditional software build, almost everything is shared with host, for example compiler is